Skip to main content

 Make sure your users are who they claim to be.

-Unsecured user authentication can lead to unauthorized access and result in data theft, malware installation, fraud, and other negative outcomes.
+Unsecured user authentication can lead to unauthorized access, which in turn can expose you to data theft, malware, fraud, and other negative outcomes.
 That’s why it’s critical to follow the basic principles of zero trust and always verify user identities.
-One way of doing this is by using multi-factor authentication (MFA), which is a requirement of the majority of cybersecurity requirements in the financial sector.
+One way of doing this is by using multi-factor authentication (MFA), which is a requirement of the majority of cybersecurity standards and regulations in the financial sector.

 8. Establish secure password management

-Seventy-one percent of companies claim credential compromise to be one of the main routes into breaching an organization’s security.
-That’s why NIST Special Publication 800-63, PCI DSS, the GDPR, and other standards and regulations give recommendations and requirements on creating password policies.
-To automate and optimize password handling in your organization, you can also look for a dedicated password management solution.
+Credential compromise is one of the main security breach vectors.
+To combat this, NIST Special Publication 800-63, PCI DSS, the GDPR, and other standards and regulations give recommendations and requirements for creating password policies.
+Deploying a dedicated password management solution allows you to automate and optimize password handling in your organization.

 9. Continuously monitor user activity